 Designed for students who have recently returned from study or co-op abroad, this conference, held annually (normally in January) addresses issues such as:

 - Contributing to the International Dimension of Your Campus

 - Volunteering and Graduate Fellowships Abroad

 Consider studying, working, or volunteering abroad.
 You already know about studying abroad as an undergraduate, but perhaps you should consider doing your graduate work overseas.
 The University of Michigan has a great search engine on this subject.

 During your time abroad, you probably gained some new interests and perspectives.
 You can fuel this fire by seeking Drexel courses that build upon your experience and continue to expand your thinking.
-Consider courses that are culturally or globally themed, or even a minor in International Area Studies, International Business, or a Modern Language for example.
+Consider courses that are culturally or globally themed, or even a minor in global studies, international business, or a modern language for example.

 Many people say that returning home is often more difficult than going abroad.
 Some students feel removed from family and friends who have not had similar experiences.
 You can probably expect to go through an initial stage of euphoria and excitement as you are overwhelmed by the sheer joy of being back home.
 But as you try and settle back into your former routine you will soon recognize that you have become a new person, which means that you can expect a period of disorientation as you adjust to the "new" environment at home.

 Phone: 215-895-1415 | Email: firstname.lastname@example.org

 Offers free, confidential counseling services provided by mental health professionals to currently enrolled full-time undergraduate students.